-To develop a master plan and cost estimate for phased development of the future Victoria Park.
-Victoria Park is one block south of West 7th Street bordered by Montreal Way to the west, Otto Avenue to the east, Mississippi River to the south and Mississippi Market Co-Op and Sholom Community Alliance to the north.
-The 40.4 acre site is divided by the Chicago, Milwaukee, and St. Paul railroad.
+Between 2012 and 2014, the City led a process to develop a master plan and cost estimate for phased development of Victoria Park.
+Located one block south of West 7th Street and bordered by Montreal Way to the west, Otto Avenue to the east, Mississippi River to the south and Mississippi Market Co-Op and Sholom Community Alliance to the north, the 40.4 acre Victoria Park site is divided by the Chicago, Milwaukee, and St. Paul railroad.

 June 12, 2020